Space Jam: A New Legacy: Box office

 Space Jam: A New Legacy grossed $70.6 million in the United States and Canada, and $93.1 million in other territories, for a worldwide total of $163.7 million.

-In the United States, exit polling showed extensive diverse attraction across a variety of audiences; African Americans making up 36%, Caucasian 32%, Latino 23%, and Asian 9%, with a total of 48% being under the age of 17.
-Space Jam: A New Legacy was released with Escape Room: Tournament of Champions and limited expansion of Pig on July 16, 2021.
+In the United States and Canada, Space Jam: A New Legacy was released with Escape Room: Tournament of Champions on July 16, 2021, and was projected to gross $20 million from 3,950 theaters in its opening weekend.
 It made $13.1 million on its first day.
 The film debuted earning $31.1 million from 3,965 theaters, the best opening weekend for a family film and the second highest for a Warner Bros. film of the COVID-19 pandemic behind Godzilla vs. Kong ($31.6 million), and besting the original ($27.5 million without inflation).
 Its second weekend earnings dropped by 69% to $9.5 million; the steep decline was blamed in-part on the film's simultaneous digital release on HBO Max.
 It earned another $4.2 million on its third weekend.